-Amanda Drahos (French '12) is finishing a year in France, where she has been "teaching English to cigarette-smoking high schoolers on mopeds," and is now looking to head back to the states where she hopes to find more permanent work teaching French to non-smoking high schoolers who are much less likely to be driving mopeds.
-She also shares some interesting insights on the kind of teaching and learning she has witnessed in France: "You would not believe how different teaching is over here.
-My pedagogical world was literally turned upside down when I came to France--they do so much lecturing, note-taking, and 'traditional' learning.
-The general mentality is 'if they fail that's their problem,' and different styles of teaching just really don't exist!
+Amanda Drahos (French ’12) is finishing a year in France, where she has been “teaching English to cigarette-smoking high schoolers on mopeds”, and is now looking to head back to the states where she hopes to find more permanent work teaching French to non-smoking high schoolers who are much less likely to be driving mopeds.
+She also shares some interesting insights on the kind of teaching and learning she has witnessed in France: “You would not believe how different teaching is over here.
+My pedagogical world was literally ‘traditional’ learning.
+The general mentality is ‘if they fail that’s their problem,’ and different styles of teaching just really don't exist!
 The first time I had my kids do a skit in English they literally looked at me like I had three heads.
-I think I'm embodying 'that crazy progressive American teacher' very well!"
+I’m embodying ‘that crazy progressive American teacher’ very well!”
 To which we, of course, say: Tres bien!

 Kathryn O’Hara (History ’10), a former history major and elementary certification student, is currently enrolled in a Master’s program at Boston College for Applied Developmental and Educational Psychology.
 Prior to returning to graduate school, Kathryn worked as a special education aide at public school in NJ and was placed in the school's autism classroom.
 Says Kathryn, “It was a great experience and I learned a lot, but I also realized that most of my students had started out in general education classrooms or were being mainstreamed into general education rooms and the teachers had no idea what to do with them.”
 Kathryn notes that this experience encouraged her to return to graduate school because she “can get a really deep background in educational psychology, learning disabilities and classroom practice that will make me a more competitive job candidate and a better prepared teacher!”
 In her graduate program, Kathryn is conducting a project where she works one-on-one with a student, assesses his or her reading level, and implements an intervention.
 She says she is using many of the skills she gained in her education program at Gettysburg to help her with this project and many others!
 She is also enjoying her new neighborhood in Boston.